Cohomological Methods in Intersection Theory: Characteristic classes

-\end{thm} \begin{proof} The case where $M_0=\QQ$ is constant is well known (see Remark \ref{rem:baby Lefschetz}).
+where $a:U\to \spec k$ is the structural morphism. \end{rem} \begin{thm}[Grothendieck-Lefschetz Formula] Let $j:U_0\to X_0$ is an open immersion into a proper scheme of finite type over a finite field $k_0$ and let $M_0$ be a locally constructible motivic sheaf in $\DM_{h}(U_0,\QQ)$.
+For each rational point $x$ of $U_0$, we denote by $M_x$ the fiber of $M$ at the induced geometric point of $U$, on which there is a canonical action of the geometric Frobenius (as a particular case of the construction of Remark \ref{rem:construction of Frobenius actions}).
+Then \end{thm} \begin{proof} The case where $M_0=\QQ$ is constant is well known (see Remark \ref{rem:baby Lefschetz}).
 This proves the case where $M_0=p_!(\QQ)$ for a map $p:Y_0\to U_0$.
 The case of a direct factor of $p_!(\QQ)$ with $Y_0$ smooth and projective can be proved in the same way: the projector defining our motive is then given by some $\mathrm{dim}(Y)$-dimensional cycle $\alpha$ on $Y\times Y$ supported on $Y\times_X Y$ (see Theorem \ref{cycle class}).
-Since the cycle is seen up to rational equivalence, we may assume that the support of $\alpha$ is transverse to the graph of the geometric Frobenius and to the diagonal.
-We then observe that the Grothendieck-Lefschetz fixed point formula holds (using Olsson's computation of local terms \cite[Prop.
+We then observe that the Grothendieck-Lefschetz fixed point formula holds (using proper base change formula and Olsson's computation of local terms \cite[Prop.
 5.5]{Olsson2}).
 On the other hand, we see that the shift $[i]$ and the Tate twist $(n)$ are compatible with traces (they consist in multiplying by $(-1)^i$ and by $1$, respectively).
 By the additivity of traces, we are comparing two numbers which only depend on the class of $M_0$ in the Grothendieck group $K_0(\DM_{h,lc}(U_0,\QQ))$, and it is sufficient to consider the case where $U_0=X_0$ is projective.
 Using Bondarko's theory of motivic weights \cite[Prop.
-3.3]{Bondarko}, we see that any class in $K_0(\DM_{h,lc}(U_0,\QQ))$ is a linear combination of classes of motives which are direct factors of $p_*(\QQ)(n)[i]$ for $n,i\in\ZZ$ and $p:Y_0\to U_0$ a projective morphism, with $Y_0$ smooth (and projective).
+3.3]{Bondarko}, we see that any class in $K_0(\DM_{h,lc}(U_0,\QQ))$ is a linear combination of classes of motives which are direct factors of $p_*(\QQ)(n)[i]$ for $n,i\in\ZZ$ and $p:Y_0\to U_0$ a projective morphism, with $Y_0$ smooth and projective.
 This proves the formula in general. \end{proof} \begin{rem} When $M_0=p_!(\QQ)$, with $p:Y_0\to U_0$ separated of finite type, the Grothendieck-Lefschetz Formula expresses the trace of the Frobenius action on cohomology with compact support of $Y$ as a sum of the traces of the action of Frobenius on cohomology with compact support of the fibers $Y_x$ of $Y$ over each $k_0$-rational point $x$ of $U$.
 One can do similar constructions replacing the geometric Frobenius action by any (functorially given) automorphism of $k$-schemes, such as the identity.
 The computation of the local terms given by the Lefschetz-Verdier Trace Formula can then be rather involved.
 For instance, in the case of the identity (which means that we want to compute Euler-Poincar\'e characteristic of cohomology with compact support), the naive formula tends to fail (at least in positive characteristic).
-The Grothendieck-Ogg-Shafarevitch Formula is such a non-trivial computation in the case where $M_0$ is dualizable on a smooth curve $U_0$: it measures the deffect of the naive formula in terms of Swan conductors. \end{rem}
+The Grothendieck-Ogg-Shafarevitch Formula is such a non-trivial computation in the case where $M_0$ is dualizable on a smooth curve $U_0$: it measures the deffect of the naive formula in terms of Swan conductors. \end{rem} \printindex